 Before you sign and send your speeding ticket in, check in with a traffic violation attorney so you make sure you know what you’re pleading guilty to.

-3. Ignoring a speeding ticket increases the penalties
+3. Ignoring a Louisiana speeding ticket increases the penalties

 Read your speeding ticket carefully for deadlines and court appearance information.
 Failing to meet these deadlines can mean that you face even larger penalties.
 Your ticket costs can increase by thousands of dollars.
 And after a few notices, you could face a warrant for your arrest.